 My work or work that I have contributed to has been published in peer-reviewed and renowned journals within the respective fields.
-Software systems that I have architected and helped to build are used in production, generating significant revenues.
+Products that I have architected and shipped are used by real customers at scale.

 💻 Skills & Experience

 I consider myself a ‘full-stack software engineer and business analyst with a focus on cloud technologies’.
 I have a wide range of skills from requirements engineering, software engineering, business analysis and project management methodologies.
 I grew up with the internet in the 90s and started writing code when I was 12 - the time I got my first Mac with HyperCard.
 Some years later, I’ve started building dynamic Web sites with cgi before there were frameworks.
 Now for nostalgic reasons, have an ‘under construction’ gif:

 I have learned to dynamically deal with shifting priorities and expectations in uncertain environments.

 - Senior IT Solution Architect at About You / SCAYLE (Current).
 My role is to get a deep understanding of the client’s infrastructure and then provide pragmatic solutions to integrate this infrastructure into SCAYLE.
 As a solution architect, I am in charge of running technical workshops, providing guidance, mapping out the target architecture, and facilitating decision-making at all levels.
 I liaise with technical as well as business stakeholders, and internal development teams.